 Admittedly, North Vancouver Island is one of British Columbia’s best kept secrets — a short day’s drive, or an even shorter one-hour flight from the hustle and bustle of Vancouver or Victoria, it is unspoiled, untamed, …

 We’ve entered into prime booking season – the time of year when our inbox fills up with requests from travellers from around the world hoping to join us at Orca Camp to kayak with whales.

 When whales are near, paddles are down and cameras are up to capture the moment!

 Over the years people …

 It’s one of the most frequently asked questions we get about Orca Camp: when is the best time to go kayaking to see Killer Whales?
 The short answer is this: if you join us at Orca Camp on North Vancouver Island anytime between July and September, chances are you’ll be kayaking with Killer Whales.
 Here’s why:

-Kayaking with Killer Whales moves you in ways you …
+Kayaking with Killer Whales moves you in …

 Wow, this is a busy time of year for us at Orca Camp!
 Camp is set up, the kayaks got loaded onto a water taxi for delivery to base camp, new staff have arrived and been trained, a new shower house has been built (more on that later) and we’ve finished up with our first two groups of the season.
 Whew!

 If you’re yearning for a not-so-ordinary, family-friendly vacation, forget theme parks and waterslide resorts, think outside the box and inside a kayak, where whale-watching and wilderness adventures rule the day.
 Enroll in Orca Camp our guided two, three, or five-night family kayaking and camping adventure – you’ll be creating warm summer memories for your kids that will last them (and you) a lifetime (plus, there’s whales!).